RIGHTEOUS AMONG THE NATIONS

 COMMEMORATION

-The Righteous Among the Nations designation continues to be awarded around the world.
-In Canada, the Canadian Society for Yad Vashem and the Israeli Embassy or Consulate partner to present the medal and a certificate in a special ceremony to descendants of those who have been awarded the designation posthumously.
+The Righteous Among the Nations designation continues to be awarded worldwide.
+In Canada, the Canadian Society for Yad Vashem and the Israeli Embassy or Consulate partner to present the medal and a certificate at a special ceremony to the descendants of those who have been posthumously awarded the designation.

 RIGHTEOUS IN CANADA

-At the CSYV Memorial Site at Earl Bales Park, the Drimmer Family Wall recognizes the Righteous Among Nations with representative names from various countries included on the wall.
+At the CSYV Memorial Site at Earl Bales Park, the Drimmer Family Wall recognizes the Righteous Among Nations with representative names from various countries.

 On the Yad Vashem campus in Jerusalem, there are three commemorative sites for the RATN:

-The Avenue of the Righteous, a path with trees, which has plaques containing the names of the Righteous and country of residence during the war
+1. The Avenue of the Righteous, a path with trees, which has plaques containing the names of the Righteous and their country of residence during the war

 More than 26,000 individuals from 51 countries have been recognized as Righteous Among the Nations.